Mixture

 Smother Crop

 One multi-use application for this mix is a smother crop for rejuvenating pastures.
 Seed heavy into a suppressed (by grazing or mowing) existing stand and allow the mix to smother out the existing stand.
-This does not work in all conditions so consult your extension agent or Southeast AgriSeeds representative to see if this application will work for your field.
+This does not work in all conditions so consult your extension agent or representative to see if this application will work for your field.

 Planting Instructions